-Isabella Dawis is a playwright and performer based in NYC.
+Isabella Dawis is a playwright and performer.
 Trained as a classical musician, she collaborates with artists of all disciplines to create genre-crossing new works.

 As a playwright and librettist, Isabella's work has been supported by Musical Theatre Factory, the Kurt Weill Foundation, New York Theatre Barn, the Bushwick Starr, Broadway Buskers, Town Stages, Central Square Theater, the Skeleton Rep, New England Conservatory, and the Schubert Club.
 She was a 2019-2020 Rockwell Scholar at the Primary Stages Einhorn School of Performing Arts.